 - Place 5 drops of Almond Oil (or carrier oil of choice) on a cotton ball.

 - Top the carrier oil with 5 drops of Tea Tree Oil.

 - Rub the cotton ball on a affected areas and surrounding areas.

 - Apply 2 time daily, changing to clean socks each time.

-- You can also make a mixture of 1/2 tea tree oil and 1/2 carrier oil in a dark glass dropper bottle and use this mix.
+- A pre-made mixture of 1/2 tea tree oil and 1/2 carrier oil in a dark glass dropper bottle can also be applied to feet.

 Our Results Using Tea Tree Oil

 - The athlete’s foot that had been haunting us for months was noticeably better the very next day and nearly gone in 3 days!
 (We continued the treatment for 3 full days after the noticeable fungal infection was gone to make sure all the fungus had been eradicated.)